clarisma/just-the-docs/_source/python/feature-sets.md

 > .property first

-The first feature of the set (or any arbitrary feature if the set is unordered), or `None` if the set is empty.
+The first feature of the set (or any arbitrary feature if the set is unordered).

+`None` if the set is empty.

 > .property one

 The one and only feature of the set.

 A `QueryError` is raised if the set is empty or contains more than one feature.

-### Obtaining a single feature

-There are three ways you can obtain a single feature from a set.

-- `.first` retrieves the first feature of the set (or any arbitrary feature if the set is unordered), or `None` if the set is empty.

-- `.one` is useful if you expect exactly one feature in the set.
-A `QueryError` is raised if the set is empty or contains more than one feature.

-- `[0]` works like `.first`, but instead of returning `None`, raises a `QueryError` if the set is empty.

 ## Properties